NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousDeployment.rst

 #.
 Fork the `Cat Tracker web application repository <https://github.com/NordicSemiconductor/asset-tracker-cloud-app-js>`_.

 #.
 Update the `deploy.webApp.repository <https://github.com/NordicSemiconductor/asset-tracker-cloud-azure-js/blob/fd3777cde331286faf10e481bdf1a30327882008/package.json#L111>`_ in the :file:`package.json` file of your nRF Asset Tracker for Azure fork.
-It should point to the repository URL of your fork of the Cat Tracker web application.
+It must point to the repository URL of your fork of the Cat Tracker web application.

 Acquire credentials for GitHub Actions
 **************************************